ITR Logo - Light Backgrounds-1

 The ITR Economics Trends Report™ offers economic forecasts, insights, and strategies to help businesses gain a competitive edge.
 Subscribers value the report for its accurate three-year market forecasts, unbiased perspectives, and actionable Management Objectives™, all accessible online and via the ITR onDemand App.
 Begin your Trends Report journey today to plan with confidence and identify growth opportunities for your business!

-Manufacturing US Economy At-a-Glance
+US Financial Economy At-a-Glance

 November 2025